TheSwanFactory/hclang/TUTORIAL.md

 The goal is not to make programming painless, but rather to concentrate the pain where it does the most good.
 You should need to (and be able to) worry about what really maters WHEN it really matters, but not otherwise.

 Examples:

 - calling conventions (assembly vs. C)
 - cache sizes and policies
 - copy-on-write semantics

 Right now, you either must worry about certain things all the time (i.e., when doing assembly) or can never worry about them at all (e.g., in a high-level language).

+# The Object Model

+Homiconic C is "monadic", in the sense that everything is a single type of object, what we call a Frame.
+All syntax (aggregates, primitives, functions, even comments!) create Frames.
+Frames combine aspects of dictionaries, arrays, and functions.
+They may seem a little complex, they make everything else much simpler.
+Once you get used to them, constructs in other languages will start to feel like neutered Frames!

+## Inheritance

+Everything inherits its current scope (like closures).
+In addition, evaluation of lazy expressions (closures) causes the result to inherit their scope, allowing them to be used as object factories.

+### TODO: Explicit Inheritance (Subclassing)

-# The Format
+# The Syntax

-Homoiconic C is a variation on the ASCII Property List popularized by NeXTSTEP and now used by Java, JSON, etc. This is basically what we did in rudimentary form with CSON files in The Hour of NODE.
+Syntactically, Homoiconic C is a variation on the ASCII Property List popularized by NeXTSTEP and now used by Java, JSON, YAML, etc. (This is basically what we did in rudimentary form with CSON files in The [Hour of NODE](http://hourofnode.org)).

 In a traditional Property List, there are separate entities for, e.g.:
 - dictionary